A1 motorway (Serbia): Southern section

 Southern section (Niš–Leskovac–Vranje–North Macedonia border) is 154 km long.
 Construction of southern section started in 1992 and has only been completed and opened for traffic in 2019.
 First section of this part of A1 motorway was opened in 1992, and it was 13 km long section Niš – Batušinac.
-In 1997 year 23 kilometers from Batušinci to Pečenjevce were opened.
+In 1997 year 23 kilometres from Batušinci to Pečenjevce were opened.
 Motorway construction continued in 2003 with the 23 km long subsection between Pečenjevce and Grabovnica which was completed in 2005.
-Next subsection to be opened to traffic was 21 km-long Levosoje – border with North Macedonia in 2013.
+The next subsection to be opened to traffic was 21 km-long Levosoje – border with North Macedonia in 2013.
 New momentum came in 2014 when construction started on last remaining subsections (5.6 km-long Grabovnica – Grdelica, 26.1 km-long Grdelica – Vladičin Han, 26.3 km-long Vladičin Han – Donji Neradovac, 8 km-long Donji Neradovac – Srpska Kuća, and 8 km-long Srpska Kuća – Levosoje) and was in simultaneous construction from until 2019 when it was completed and this last remaining part of A1 motorway was opened to traffic.

 Motorway passes through valley of South Morava, passes west of Niš, by Merošina and Leskovac, and through very difficult terrain of Grdelica Gorge.
-On this part of motorway through the Grdelica Gorge there are 33 bridges, of which Vrla bridge is longest (around 650 meters long and around 60 high), and two tunnels: "Predejane" (1,000 m) and "Manajle" (1,818 m) which is the longest tunnel in Serbia.
+On this part of motorway through the Grdelica Gorge there are 33 bridges, of which Vrla bridge is the longest (around 650 meters long and around 60 high), and two tunnels: "Predejane" (1,000 m) and "Manajle" (1,818 m) which is the secondlongest tunnel in Serbia.
 Near Vladičin Han motorway leaves Grdelica gorge and passes by Vranje.
-Few kilometers south of Preševo motorway ends at Preševo border crossing with North Macedonia.
+Few kilometres south of Preševo motorway ends at Preševo border crossing with North Macedonia.